 The world we live in today presents multidimensional problems – such as climate change, pandemics and conflicts – that require multidimensional solutions.
-No one sector or organization can deliver alone what is needed to over these challenges.
+No one sector or organization can deliver alone what is needed to overcome these challenges.

 The reform of the UN development system, mandated by the General Assembly in 2018, aims to move away from an era where UN agencies implemented individual projects to one where UN agencies join forces to deliver the transformative solutions called for by the 2030 Agenda.